fslurrehman/QGIS_ANGEL/readme.md

 # 🌍 QGIS ANGEL

 An **MVP Agent** that uses the **Qwen 7B AWQ model** to take user/client input and perform analysis on raster elevation DEM files, converting them into vector elevation bands.
+It tries to automate flood rish assessment for given region.
+A sample project in QGIS can be found in: https://drive.google.com/drive/folders/1mAEkFE-DC45ZgH_66xaOzWKbyLqovp4t?usp=drive_link

 ---